Hostile Takeover

 She had missed the core, after all.

 Turning the blade, J gazed at her reflection framed by dark, dripping lines.
-Pig-tails askew, eye flickering, thermal sensor on her headband blinking once.
-Here was Serial Designation J, leader of this sector’s disassembly squad.
+Pig-tails askew, eye flickering, thermal sensor on her headband blinking continually.
+Here was Serial Designation J, leader of this sector’s disassembly team.
 V had frozen up upon seeing a drone already dead.
 N had dithered and talked instead of shutting down Doll.
 And J…

-So much for the most effective disassembly drone in her sector.
+This was most effective disassembly drone in the sector?

-J opened her mouth, tongue lolling – but no. If she licked the blade, finally tasted Uzi, would she ever stop craving more?
+J opened her mouth, tongue extending — but no. If she licked the blade, finally tasted Uzi, would she ever stop craving more?

 But shouldn’t she know what she was giving up before the end?